node-class-may-2023/ComIT_Node/javascript.md

 #### Practice
 * Open a browser console and try all the examples to see the output

-## String object property and method
+## String object properties and methods

 ### Length
 * The **length** property of a **String object** indicates the length of a string